Perkedel/After-Church/Documents/Misc/Homestuck Family Feud 2.md

 ✅✅✅ Init
 ❌✅✅ Oh no 1 strike! don't let 3!
 ❌❌✅ You are almost screwed!! edge of the cliff!
 2 of 3!!!
-❌❌❌ You fail! other team steal now! stolen instantly scores the theft, followed by answer reveals.
+❌❌❌ You fail! other team steal now! stolen instantly scores the theft OR failed steal scores the owner, followed by answer reveals.

 No point maths, your mission is to open up answers before other team stole it.
 -->